Featured Post

 It did win a Pulitzer Prize, and it's not hard to see why: It's a grand, overarching book about family, love, desire, hope, and hopelessness.
 It's a sprawling book that moves from New York to Las Vegas, back to New York, and then to Europe.
 It's about the lifestyles of the wealthy, and the privileged way they walk through life.

 But it's also overwritten, meandering on for 771 pages.
 Just about every experience is overdone, every scene over-described.
 For someone who prefers tight writing, as I do, it's a slog to get through.
-At the end, Tartt grows increasingly philosopical, and you wonder if she is furiously adding on pages as you read.
+At the end, Tartt grows increasingly philosophical, and you wonder if she is furiously adding on pages as you read.
 You fear the book might never end.

 That all said, however, it is a good story, with a handful of interesting characters; albeit none very likeable.
 It's no doubt a good book for the times we are in -- something that will remain with you through the long, shut-in days of quarantine.